 - Provide services or sell intellectual property: Providing services or selling intellectual property can generate higher income.
 You can provide consulting, advisory, design, writing, lecture services, or sell intellectual property.

 If you have a family or children, their expenses must be taken into account when planning your savings.
 This includes the cost of education, daily family needs, and family activities or trips.
-Make sure you've set aside enough savings to cater to these needs.
+Ensure you have a dedicated savings plan for your children's education and other family-related expenses.

 Saving money can be a daunting task for many, especially if you don't have a clear plan or a reliable system.
 But don't worry, there are some apps and websites that can make saving easier and more fun.
 You will be introduced to some of the best tools that can help you save automatically, track your progress, and get discounts and cashback on your purchases.
 Whether you're saving for a specific goal, building an emergency fund, or simply improving your financial habits, these tools can help you achieve your savings goals.
 Let's get started!